-1 All documents on the AIR website are available to logged-in clients by clicking Documentation and Downloads from AIR's Client Portal or by entering all or part of the title in the Search Box.
+1 All documents on the Verisk website are available to logged-in clients by clicking Documentation and Downloads from the Client Portal or by entering all or part of the title in the Search Box.

 Table 1.
 Links to Model Description Documents Available Online